tallasgoo/tallasgoo.github.io/essays/slow-moving-meteor.md

   - Sitting there staring at the screen and momentarily reconsidering your life choices
 ---

 *WARNING: Due to the potential health hazard, please be aware that the below loading screen is most likely infinite.
-For your own safety, please do now wait for something to happen.*
+For your own safety, please do not wait for something to happen.*

 <img class="ui fluid image" src="../images/loading.gif">